ItsZeusBro/Hermetica/README.md

 To build a robust logical simulation one should focus on a dictionary of propositions that never contradict anything else in the dictionary.
 If you can prove all propositions in the dictionary using a simulation, then you have a good logical simulation that approaches real universal logic

 we also have to make sure that there is no possibility in the translation unit for any negation to exist outside of the negation cell.
 Or at the very least translate out any negations in the translation into another proposition with the negation cell!

+As a part of the rule system, any proposition in the current state of the simulation that spells out a negation outside of the negation cell, should be translated to an equivalent statement.
+This does not violate the arbitrary rule principle.
+Rules can be arbitrarily selected without violating the existentialism of the system.